 Vetting sitters takes time.
-Initially it may take awhile if you’re new to using housesitters.
-Expect to sit down and take a long look at profiles, weighing pros and cons, etc.
+Initially, it may take a while if you’re new to using housesitters.
+Expect to sit down and take a long look at profiles, weighing the pros and cons, etc.

-If you don’t get enough applicants, you can leave the post up and sitters will know its still open to apply.
+If you don’t get enough applicants, you can leave the post up and sitters will know it is still open to applicants.